Deciphering the Dilemma: When is the Best Time to Invest in Stocks?

 Once the markets discount all the bad news, this massive mountain of money will flood the system, making the Bull Run from 2009 look like Child’s Play.
 The amount of money the Fed has already thrown into this market makes 2008 look like a stroll in the park.
 Officially, we think they will throw north of $5 trillion; unofficially, the figure could end up being north of $10 trillion.

-Don’t Fight The Fed: Regardless of the expert’s state, one should never fight the Fed, for you will end up dead.
-Dead as in dead broke.
+Don’t Fight the Fed: Regardless of the expert’s opinion, you should never fight the Fed, for you will end up dead—dead as in dead broke.

 Conclusion